trow/LivingClara/README.md

 ![Clara Portrait](https://static.wikia.nocookie.net/baldursgategame/images/5/5f/Clara_OHHEX_Portrait_BG2EE.png)

-> This is an **overhaul** of Ratatoskr and BCaesar's "All Things Mazzy", created with explicit [authorization](https://forums.beamdog.com/discussion/71473/_/p46) from the original authors, for which we are very grateful.
+> This is an **overhaul** of Ratatoskr and BCaesar's "All Things Mazzy", created with [authorization](https://forums.beamdog.com/discussion/71473/_/p46) from the original authors, for which we are very grateful.

 ## Project Overview